 - Smart Path 4 = 410F-430F

-This mode will rapidly cool down the vaporizer to help conserve not only your precious dry herb but battery life as well.
-The unit will automatically turn off if left in standby mode for 2 minutes
+Standby Mode – This mode will rapidly cool down the vaporizer to help conserve not only your precious dry herb but battery life as well.
+The unit will automatically turn off if left in standby mode for 2 minutes.

 A lot of this depends on the herbs you are using, your loading styles, and if you clean out the chamber regularly after sessions.
 Leaving herbs in the chamber will cause it to get dirty quicker.

-Other than the size, I feel like the pearl is the most improved feature with the new Davinci Miqro.
-The pearl actually works well and can shrink chamber size by around half for single person sessions.
-I also like to start a session with the pearl in one spot, and then when the bowl is at the very end I can give it a quick stir, and then extend the pearl to get the very last little bits out of the bowl.
+The Pearl – Other than the size, I feel like the pearl is the most improved feature of the new Davinci Miqro-C. The pearl actually works well and can shrink chamber size by around half for single-person sessions.
+I also like to start a session with the pearl in one spot, and then when the bowl is at the very end, I can give it a quick stir and then extend the pearl to get the very last little bits out of the bowl.

-So far I’ve been averaging about 30 minutes of use per full battery.
-Like I mentioned above, this is not going to be the vaporizer for someone who enjoys long sessions at home regularly.
+Battery Life – So far, I’ve been averaging about 30 minutes of use per full battery.
+As I mentioned above, this is not going to be the vaporizer for someone who enjoys long sessions at home regularly.
 This IS the perfect vaporizer for those times you need discretion or when you just don’t want to carry a bulky unit.

-The Miqro has been charging a dead battery within the unit in about 90-110 minutes.
-I’ve been testing charging times on my external charger and so far it’s about 10-20 minutes faster.
-Not a huge deal but at least you can charge two at a time without needing the unit.
+Charging Times – The Miqro-C has been charging a dead battery within the unit in about 80 minutes.
+I’ve been testing charging times on my external charger, and so far, it’s about 10-20 minutes faster.
+Not a huge deal, but at least you can charge two at a time without needing the unit.